OSGP/Documentation/domains/smartmetering/smartmeteringws/management/clearmbusstatusonallchannels.md

 ClearMBusStatusOnAllChannels is a request to clear the M-Bus status on all channels, so G-meters are ready to raise new alarms.

-E-meters before version 5.1 clear the status by themself,
+E-meters before version 5.1 clear the status by themselves.

 The procedure to clear the M-Bus status is described in paragraph 5.8 Auxiliary event Handling in SMR5.1 (P3 Companion Standard)